Here is the second part of our gaming adventures from that Summer.

 I looked at the time, it was 10 o’clock: our PlayStation night was about to begin.

 Luke grabbed a plastic bag and pulled out the three games his cousin had bought along with the console.
 The game choice was unanimous: * T E K K E N !!!
-Although I had never been into beat’em up games, I had always appreciated Tekken a lot.
-Incidentally, I guess the same could be told about the owner of the amusement arcade where I used to go to play it.
+Although I was not an avid fighting-game player, I appreciated Tekken a lot.
+Incidentally, I guess the same could be told about the owner of the amusement arcade where I used to go and play it.
 He was always very pleased to see me spending several bucks. 😀